Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

-Later on, scenario simulation has been extended to address specialized pedagogical needs for both learners and instructors.
-To better support students with low academic performance or poor metacognitive skills, Li et al. (2025) \cite{li2025exploring} devised a pipeline for generating struggling student agents and evaluating their realism.
-This approach automatically creates a spectrum of student profiles with varying learning deficiencies and filters them through a two-round LLM evaluation (validated by human experts) to ensure the simulated learning struggles are authentic.
-By assembling a set of high-fidelity “at-risk” student agents, educators and intelligent tutoring systems can safely experiment with interventions to foster self-regulation and reflective thinking, without ethical concerns of testing on real students.
-On the instructor side, Hu et al. (2025) \cite{hu2025exploring} explored using LLM-based teaching simulation to improve lesson planning.
-In their method, an LLM is prompted to play out a full classroom lesson based on a teacher’s draft plan – simulating the teacher’s instruction and the students’ reactions – and then to generate a reflective critique of that session.
-The insights from this simulated teacher–student interaction are used to iteratively refine the lesson plan.
-Additionally, Wang et al. (2024) \cite{wang2024book2dial} proposed Book2Dial, a framework to automatically generate synthetic teacher-student dialogues from textbook content to address data scarcity in developing educational chatbots.
-Three dialogue-generation approaches—Multi-turn QG-QA, Dialogue Inpainting, and LLM-based Role-Playing—are introduced and evaluated using automated metrics (e.g., coherence, answerability, factual consistency) and human judgment (specificity).
+Scenario simulation has since been extended to specialized pedagogical needs for both learners and instructors.
+To better support low-performing or metacognitively weak students, \citet{li2025exploring} devise a pipeline that automatically generates struggling student agents with diverse learning deficiencies, then filters them through a two-round LLM evaluation---validated by human experts---to ensure authenticity.
+The resulting high-fidelity ``at-risk'' agents allow educators and tutoring systems to safely experiment with interventions targeting self-regulation and reflective thinking, without ethical concerns of testing on real students.
+On the instructor side, \citet{hu2025exploring} use LLM-based simulation to improve lesson planning: an LLM plays out a full classroom lesson from a teacher's draft plan, simulating both instruction and student reactions, then generates a reflective critique.
+These simulated insights are used to iteratively refine the lesson plan before deployment.
+Additionally, \citet{wang2024book2dial} propose Book2Dial, a framework to automatically generate synthetic teacher-student dialogues from textbook content to address data scarcity in developing educational chatbots.
+Three dialogue-generation approaches---Multi-turn QG-QA, Dialogue Inpainting, and LLM-based Role-Playing---are introduced and evaluated using automated metrics (e.g., coherence, answerability, factual consistency) and human judgment (specificity).
 The results demonstrate that LLM-based Role-Playing performs best, highlighting a cost-effective method for chatbot training in educational domains.

+Table~\ref{tab:ce-education-benchmark-audit} summarizes the released benchmark and dataset resources discussed in CE-Education, organized by resource scale, curation provenance, evaluator setup, and primary evaluation criteria. \begingroup